aroyz/AbbeysBookStore/AbbeysBookStore/README.txt

 3:15AM - Created and modified the Index.cshtml, Upsert.cshtml, _CreateAndBackToListButton.cshtml, and _EditAndBackToListButton.cshtml files in the Views\CoverType folder + coverType.js in wwwroot\js folder
 3:22AM - Ran.
 No Build Errors.
 3:24AM - Pushed to Github.
+3:25AM - Updated _Layout.cshtml to add link to CoverType page 3:41AM - ERROR: When I update an entry on the CoverType table it updates it on the Category table instead.
+The Create and Delete methods work but not update for some reason.
+FIXED: Accidentally forgot to change Categories to CoverTypes in Update method of CoverTypeRepository.cs
+3:45AM - Create and modify Product.cs in .Models project
+3:52AM - Update ApplicationDbContext.cs
+3:54AM - Added migration 20211124085359_AddProductToDb.cs + update-database
+3:55AM - Updated Product class
+3:56AM - Added migration 20211124085647_AddValidationToProduct.cs + update-database
+4:01AM - Created and modified IProductRepository.cs and ProductRepository.cs
+4:08AM - Updated UnitOfWork.cs & IUnitOfWork.cs
+4:12AM - Ran.
+No Build Errors.
+4:14AM - Pushed to Github.